jQuery uploading widget

 Custom tab in action

-Here’s a live example of the Uploading Widget with the custom tab we've just created.
-It displays images uploaded with this Uploading Widget instance:
+Here’s a live example of jQuery File Uploader with the custom tab we’ve just created.
+It displays images uploaded with this the uploading widget instance:

 Enable batch uploading